kinecosystem/payment-service/README.md

 ```
 The blockchain transaction will include the `app_id` and `id` of the payment in the memo field.

-Once the payment is done, the payment-server notifies the completion_callback using an **`HTTP POST`** method including the payment information:
+Once the payment is done, the payment-service notifies the completion_callback using an **`HTTP POST`** method including the payment information:
 ```python
 class Payment(ModelWithStr):
     id = StringType()